Military discharge: Reenlistment Eligibility Code

 Another important aspect is the RE (Reenlistment Eligibility) Code.
 This specifies under what conditions the member can reenlist in the armed forces.
 The definition of each RE Code may vary from Service to Service, as currently it is the responsibility of each branch of the Armed Forces to establish reenlistment eligibility criteria.
 As a general rule, however, an RE Code in the "1" series allows reenlistment into any component of the Armed Forces, and an RE Code in the "3" series usually lets the veteran reenlist with a waiver.
 RE Codes in the "2" series often place restrictions on reenlistment: this is especially true in the Air Force, which has a policy permanently barring airmen separated from the Air Force with an RE Code 2 from reenlisting in the Air Force (though reenlistment into other components of the Armed Forces may be possible with a waiver).
 An RE Code in the "4" series typically bars reenlistment into any component of the Armed Forces.
 (It is possible for a person with an RE Code of 4 to enlist in the Navy or Air Force if the SPD Code and the Narrative Reasoning is waivable.)
 A veteran issued an RE Code in the "4" series usually requires an Exception to Policy waiver to reenlist.

 The Department of Veterans Affairs uses different criteria from the Departments of the Air Force, Army, and Navy when establishing veteran status.
 VA benefits, such as the VA's health care and home loan programs, can sometimes be enjoyed if the veteran's conduct was not dishonorable.

+Gallery of international discharge documents

+Roman military diploma (honesta missio), granting discharge and citizenship rights to a veteran of the Roman army.

+French-language Certificat de bonne conduite, Kingdom of France, 1821.

+German-language military discharge certificate (Militär-Abschiedsurkunde) from the Principality of Liechtenstein, 1854.

+Austro-Hungarian discharge certificate (Austrittszertifikat) issued to a reserve lieutenant of the Imperial-Royal Landwehr, 1911.